 Our outreach work is varied and tailored according to the needs of individual schools and academies.
 In order to provide the best possible specialist support, the Outreach Service is provided by outstanding practitioners who have a track record of delivering change within schools to deliver improvement in SEND provision.
-The service is commissioned by Medway and the training and support delivered is free to Medway Schools and Academies.

 Our Service includes:

 - Joint focused learning walks, followed by verbal & written feedback.